Understanding Your Glaucoma Treatment Options

 Micro-Invasive Glaucoma Surgery (MIGS) with iStent inject® W

-The iStent® is a tiny medical implant—the smallest known to be implanted in the human body—is made of two tiny stents that are designed to restore your eye’s natural ability to drain fluid out of the eye to reduce glaucoma pressure.
-The first MIGS device approved by the FDA, iStent® is designed for patients with cataracts and glaucoma, and is implanted at the time of cataract surgery.
-You won’t see or feel iStent® after it’s inserted, but it is designed to effectively manage your eye pressure.
-Shown to be safe and effective in a U.S. pivotal trial, iStent® has already been implanted in more than 300,000 eyes around the world, with more and more procedures happening daily.
+iStent inject®—the smallest medical device known to be implanted in the human body—is made of two tiny stents that are designed to restore your eye’s natural ability to drain fluid out of the eye to reduce glaucoma pressure.
+Designed for cataract patients with glaucoma, iStent inject® is implanted at the time of cataract surgery.
+You won’t see or feel the iStent inject® stents after they are inserted, but they are designed to effectively manage your eye pressure.
+Proven to be safe and effective in clinical trials, iStent inject® has been implanted in the eyes of patients around the world, with more patients benefiting from the procedure every day.

 Speak with a Physician Today